 THE DETAILS: In his video American Moon (2018), Massimo Mazzucco argues in favor of several conspiracy theories by consulting experienced photographers: Toni Thorimbert, Aldo Fallai, Oliviero Toscani, Nicola Pecorini and Peter Lindbergh.
 Mazzucco himself is a photographer.
 These photographers set forth several technical objections that lead them to claim that the Apollo photographs are fake.

 - Radiation.
 It is claimed that deep space radiation should have fogged the Apollo films.
 The photographers support this claim by noting that X-ray machines used in airports would fog their films unless they were shielded in lead containers.
-But this comparison is wrong, for the reasons already discussed in detail in this section: the intensity of radiation in space is nowhere near that of an X-ray scanner.
+But this comparison is wrong, for the reasons already discussed in detail in Section 8.5: the intensity of radiation in space is nowhere near that of an X-ray scanner.
 It’s like comparing a breeze and a hurricane.
 Besides, if radiation actually fogged films in deep space, then it should have fogged the films used in the uncrewed American and Russian probes that visited the Moon (Lunar Orbiter 1-5, 1966-67; Luna 3, 1959; Luna 12, 1966).
 It didn’t.

 - Temperatures.
 The photographers report their experience with extreme temperatures, noting that freezing cold or great heat would cause their cameras to jam due to thermal expansion and contraction and that their film would become brittle in deep cold.
 However, their experience is Earth-based.
-They are used to working in an atmosphere, which becomes cold or hot and conducts cold and heat by contact; this does not happen in the vacuum of space, as described in detail in this section.
+They are used to working in an atmosphere, which becomes cold or hot and conducts cold and heat by contact; this does not happen in the vacuum of space, as described in detail in Section 8.6.
 Once again, if this claim were true, then the cameras would have jammed and the films would have become brittle in the already mentioned Russian and American uncrewed lunar probes as well.
 They didn’t.

 - Hotspots and fall-offs.
-As already discussed in this section, the unusual nature of lunar soils tends to produce a brighter glow in the central region of a photograph.
+As already discussed in Section 5.17, the unusual nature of lunar soils tends to produce a brighter glow in the central region of a photograph.
 This happens in photos taken on the Moon by Chinese probes as well.
 Moreover, the exhaust of the landing rocket blasts away the surface dust in the areas it strikes, changing the reflectivity of the ground.
 These photographers are not familiar with lunar geology and with the details of the Apollo missions; they are unaware of these peculiarities and accordingly try to explain them by referring to the studio lighting techniques that they know, speculating that NASA used a spotlight that was able to cover only the central region of the ground.
 They don’t stop to ask themselves why NASA should have been so penny-pinching as to use an inadequate spotlight instead of a more powerful one that would light up everything well and evenly from a distance.

 In summary, these well-known photographers are experts in terrestrial photography and their artistic and technical talent is undisputed on Earth.
 But they have no experience in space and they are not familiar with the unusual characteristics of the space environment (such as a black sky in full daylight on the Moon, with no light scattered by the atmosphere as occurs on Earth).
 Accordingly, it is understandable that they reach wrong conclusions.